 Click on the pictures to the left and below to find where to purchase what we recommended.

-Heartbeat Pillow and/or Puppy Cuddle Pal - The Heartbeat Pillow simulates a heartbeat that lasts for 5 minutes which makes them feel like they have a buddy with them and calms them down.
+The Heartbeat Pillow simulates a heartbeat that lasts for 5 minutes which makes them feel like they have a buddy with them and calms them down.

 The Puppy Cuddle Pal has a microwavable buckwheat packet in it that soothes your puppy by being warm and cuddly.
 It stays warm for about 45 minutes.